nknauer/academic_website/content/home/about.md

 # About Me

-I am currently the Senior Analyst in the Advanced Analytics department at Zenith Media within Publicis Media.
-At Publicis Media, I have worked on projects pertaining to optimal frequency, media mix modeling, market basket analysis, optimal sample size selection for A/B Testing, and automation of reporting in R across multiple partners.

-Along with working at Publicis, I provide consulting for R-training.
+I provide consulting in R, specifically in marketing analytics.
+The consulting services can range from someone who has never used R before to someone is looking to utilize R for strategy in the marketing space.
+I am currently a Senior Analyst on the Performance Marketing team at Disney Streaming Services.
+My role is to help with with the attribution aspect of the business specifically with ESPN+ and Disney+.

+I worked previously for companies such as Publicis Media and Optimatic Media (acq. by Matomy in 2015)

-Before working at Publicis, I was a member of the Laboratory of Intelligent Systems and Analytics ran by Dr. Soundar Kumara for 2 years at Penn State.
+At Penn State, I was a member of the Laboratory of Intelligent Systems and Analytics ran by Dr. Soundar Kumara for 2 years at Penn State.
 I worked on cluster analysis on consumers in retail using R. I also worked with a Ph.D student on social network analysis on chemotherapy data for his thesis.

-I then worked as a Business Analyst for a start-up AdTech company, Optimatic Media, that later was acquired by Matomy Media, an Israeli-based SSP.

-I enjoy traveling, camping, running, lifting, reading, blogging, playing poker, and spending quality time with friends & family.
-This platform seems like it would be a great opportunity to also post content related to the AI/Machine Learning industry in my "Posts" section.
-Hope everyone enjoys and feel free to reach out.
+I am happy to help out where I can.